Recommendations For Trailer Frame Painting

 For more info, follow this link to the Medallion website.

 My past success with the 2-part epoxy primer was with the PPG DP-40 product.
 That stuff was awesome, but I don’t think they make it anymore.
-I hear the newer DPLF line is a little harder to work with, but I don’t have personal experience.
-Some of it might be sanding it for top coat perfection — like on a car body.
-That’s kind of what I’m reading in the forums — but most trailer frame painting doesn’t have to be that perfect.
+I hear the newer DPLF line is a little harder to work with, but I do not have personal experience.
+Some of it might be sanding it for top coat perfection – like on a car body.
+That is kind of what I am reading in the forums – but most trailer frame painting does not need to be as perfect as a car body.

 Sorry, no photo of the PPG products.
 However, the PPG website has the list of products.
 While there is a lot of info there, I find their website hard to use.
-Hard to find what you’re looking for.
+Hard to find what you are looking for.
+Easier for me to just go to the paint store and ask.

 Something Unique

-This can was marked at $25.60 so not too bad if it’s as good as the store owner says.
-While it would take a lot of cans to properly prime a trailer frame, it looks great for smaller projects.
+This can has a price of $25.60 so not too bad if it is as good as the store owner says.
+While it would take a lot of cans to properly prime a full trailer frame, it looks great for smaller projects.

 For more information, visit the Spray Max website.